matt576/image-editing/README.md

 #### Checkpoints:
 same as above
 ###### Input Command Exmple:
-Specify via Text Prompt the object you want to detect and the object you want to replace it with.
+Specify via Text Prompt the object you want to detect and the object you want to replace it with. <br />
 Until cudatoolkit and CUDA_PATH issues get resolved, the program runs on cpu only mode, so specify it in the respective flag.
 If device = "cuda", follwing error happnes:
 "NameError: name '_C' is not defined"
 ```bash